About the Honors Program

 - February 1: Final day to apply.

-- May 1: If accepted, send your confirmation along with your $250 reservation deposit.
+- April 15: If accepted, confirm your seat.
 (Waitlisted students will be notified throughout the summer of acceptance.)

 Your Honors Program coursework will have three main components: